iuf/xstyle/rules.md

 The highest and the lowest placing points per rider are discarded.
 All the remaining placing points get summed up for each rider.
 The 3 riders with the fewest points win and advance to the next round.

+## Publishing Results

+The published results contain the riders total ranking in order with their summed placing points and the name(s) of the judges with their ranking for each rider.

 ## Latest Rules
 The latest version can be found here: https://github.com/iuf/xstyle/blob/master/rules.md